dmkitui/slate/source/index.html.md

 ```shell
 curl "/api/v1/auth/register/"
 ```
-> On successful registration, the user will receive such a message:
+> On successful registration, the user will receive such a message in the response body:

 ```json
 [